[hpc-announce] CDER Center: Grant and training opportunity for instructors to add parallel and distributed computing to early courses

 Greetings from the CDER Center,

-We have an opportunity we are offering to help instructors incorporate
+We have a new opportunity we are offering to help instructors

 support instructors in PDC curriculum development* work.
 Although our

 nearly 150 prior grants were quite successful, this time we are hoping

 to do even more by doubling the amount of each award (to *$5000*), and

 coupling it *with training during the week of July 16, 2018* that will